xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/handler/DependencyHandler.md

 The `DependencyHandler` also responds to `GetPendings` commands by sending a `Pendings` event to the sender with a vector of block and header hashes that are still pending validation.

-Overall, the `DependencyHandler` is an important component of the Alephium project that helps ensure that blocks and headers are validated in the correct order and that all dependencies are satisfied before validation begins.
+Overall, the `DependencyHandler` is an important component of the Oxygenium project that helps ensure that blocks and headers are validated in the correct order and that all dependencies are satisfied before validation begins.
 ## Questions:
  1. What is the purpose of this code?
-- This code defines the `DependencyHandler` class and its associated objects, which are used to manage dependencies between blocks and headers in the Alephium project.
+- This code defines the `DependencyHandler` class and its associated objects, which are used to manage dependencies between blocks and headers in the Oxygenium project.

 2. What are the main data structures used in this code?
 - The code uses several mutable data structures, including `LinkedHashMap`, `ArrayBuffer`, and `HashSet`, to keep track of pending, missing, and ready blocks and headers.